Making Habits Stick

 For example, imagine you wish to write your friend a handwritten letter:

-• (while sitting at desk)
+• (while sitting at a desk)

 • TRIGGER[1] I decide to write a handwritten letter to my friend.